Chalk Paint on Metal: (Can You Do it, How To & Benefits)

 The first thing you need to do is to wipe down the metal.

-First, clean the metal surface.
-Cleaning will remove dust, grease, and grime from the surface that can prevent paint from sticking.
+Clean the metal surface to remove dust, dirt, and grease that can prevent paint adhesion.

 1. Mix detergent (or soap) with warm water.